A Surreal Private Conversation With Amos Yee…

 (Pictured below is a dream soliloquy involving Amos and myself; we could see each other up-close, and he could hear me speak but not vice versa; here’s how the one-sided conversation unfolded…)

 Listen, your win last week is far from being final.
 You know it’s going to be appealed don’t you.
 I see you’re shaking your head in disbelief.
-OK, let me then first give you the lowdown on the asylum process you’re now up against and then tell you the reasons why your case will surely be appealed.
+OK, let me then first give you the lowdown on the asylum process you’re now up against and then tell you the reasons why your asylum ruling will surely be appealed, all the way to the apex court if necessary.

 Amos, what I’m going to tell you about the U.S. asylum system will scare the bejesus out of you.
 The process is really convoluted.
 Your court victory last week represents just the tip of the iceberg.
 There is a massive machinery of legal zigzags you will be put through if you so choose to go the whole hog with your case.
 And here it goes … you just went through A successfully, the Immigration Court.
 DHS (Dept. of Homeland Security) challenges you and takes you to B, the Board of Immigration Appeals, BIA for short, which comes under the Dept. of Justice, separate from DHS.
 If you lose at B, you may then appeal to C, the Federal Court of Appeals.
 And if you lose at C it’s over unless you want to go to D the highest court of the land which will take donkey’s years plus a million-dollar worth of attorney fees.
 But if you win at C, you’ll then have to come back to B and then be remanded back to A. Now, if you win at B after winning at A which you did, you would think with 2 wins you would carry the day and become the happy newly-anointed asylee.
 Well, you have another think coming.
 Brace yourself, here’s the kicker.
 The AG that is the Attorney General who is head of the Department of Justice, Jeff Sessions is his name, may however certify a BIA decision to himself and thereafter issue a new independent decision.
 Sounds a mouthful of legalese?
 You bet you — the AG could intervene and take over your case.
 And if Mr. Sessions decides against you, you’ll have to take it to C and run the legal gauntlet I detailed a minute ago.